testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/overview.md

 ![the record button to record test steps via the Recorder in Testsigma, for an iOS project](https://docs.testsigma.com/images/ios-apps/record-button-record-test-steps-mobile-inspector-testsigma-ios.png)

-5. The record button will launch the Recorder.
+5. The record button will launch the Test Recorder.
 Once you click the record button, another window will open up, where you can choose the device lab, version, device, and app for testing:

 ![the record button window to record test steps via the Recorder in Testsigma, for an iOS project](https://docs.testsigma.com/images/ios-apps/record-button-window-record-test-steps-mobile-inspector-testsigma-ios.png)

 6. Click Record.
-The recorder interface will look like this:
+The Test recorder interface will look like this:

 ![to record test steps via the Recorder in Testsigma, for an iOS projec](https://docs.testsigma.com/images/ios-apps/to-record-test-steps-mobile-inspector-testsigma-ios.png)